1,000+ Opportunities

 View the full list of Idaho LAUNCH FAQs Idaho Opportunity Scholarship Awarded to Idaho residents that have graduated, or will graduate, from an Idaho high school, Idaho home school, or who passes a GED/HSE test in Idaho.
 Idaho Opportunity Scholarship Idaho LAUNCH for Adult Learners Are you an Idaho adult looking to access training opportunities?

-Based on current listing details, eligibility includes: Idaho residents pursuing approved training programs in aesthetics and skincare that lead to in-demand jobs in the state.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Idaho residents pursuing approved training programs in aesthetics and skincare that lead to in-demand jobs in the state.
+Confirm the full requirements in the official notice before applying.